 - Persuading the First Circuit to affirm dismissal of an unfair business practices action against a logistics company.

 Representing amici curiae in the Supreme Court and courts of appeals, in cases involving securities, antitrust, federal preemption of state law, ERISA, patent law, false advertising, and the Foreign Sovereign Immunities Act.
-Mr. Jay’s amicus clients have included IBM, RichRelevance Inc., the Generic Pharmaceutical Association, the U.S. Chamber of Commerce, the Business Roundtable, the American Council of Life Insurers, the American Bankers Association, the American Library Association and America’s Health Insurance Plans.
+Mr. Jay’s amicus clients have included IBM, RichRelevance Inc., the Generic Pharmaceutical Association, the U.S. Chamber of Commerce, the Business Roundtable, the Securities Industry and Financial Markets Association, the American Council of Life Insurers, the American Bankers Association, the Mortgage Bankers Association, the National Mining Association, the American Library Association, and America’s Health Insurance Plans.